Hulk Hogan: International renown (1985–1989)

-Over the following year, Hulk Hogan became the face of professional wrestling as Vince McMahon expanded the WWF into mainstream pop culture through the Rock 'n' Wrestling Connection on MTV, This period saw large increases in viewing attendance, television ratings, and pay-per-view buys.
+Over the following year, Hulk Hogan became the face of professional wrestling as Vince McMahon expanded the WWF into mainstream pop culture through the Rock 'n' Wrestling Connection on MTV.
+This period saw large increases in attendance, television ratings, and pay-per-view buys.
 Hogan was the main attraction at the first WrestleMania, held on March 31, 1985, where he teamed with actor and wrestler Mr. T to defeat "Rowdy" Roddy Piper and "Mr. Wonderful" Paul Orndorff.

-Hogan made multiple successful title defenses throughout 1986, including against King Kong Bundy at WrestleMania 2 and Orndorff at The Big Event and Saturday Night's Main Event IX.
+He later faced Piper again at The Wrestling Classic in November 1985.
+Throughout 1986, Hogan made multiple successful title defenses, including against King Kong Bundy at WrestleMania 2 and Orndorff at The Big Event and Saturday Night's Main Event IX.
 In the fall he occasionally wrestled in tag team matches with The Machines as Hulk Machine under a mask copied from NJPW's gimmick "Super Strong Machine".

-At WrestleMania III in 1987, Hogan defended his title against André the Giant, whom the WWF promoted as undefeated in the WWF for 15 years.
-André turned heel by aligning with manager Bobby Heenan in the lead-up to a match at WrestleMania III, which was promoted as one of the biggest in wrestling history.
+At WrestleMania III in 1987, Hogan defended his title against André the Giant, promoted as undefeated for 15 years.
+André turned heel by aligning with manager Bobby Heenan in the lead-up to a match at WrestleMania III, which was billed as one of the biggest matches in wrestling history.
 At the event, Hogan successfully defended the title by body-slamming André, winning the match with a leg drop.
+However, he went on to lose the championship to André on The Main Event I in February 1988, after a setup involving Ted DiBiase and referee Earl Hebner, who had replaced his twin brother, the assigned official.
+André then gave the title to DiBiase, leading WWF President Jack Tunney to vacate it.
+This was a storyline excuse because Hogan was forced to give up the title so that he can take time off after WrestleMania IV to film No Holds Barred and spend time with his newborn daughter Brooke.